Spin squeezing in internal bosonic Josephson junctions via enhanced shortcuts to adiabaticity: System and spin-squeezed states

 with $\sum_{m = -N/2}^{N/2} \left|c_{m}\right|^2 = 1$ and $\braket{m}{m'} = \delta_{m,m'}$.
 By making use of Eqs.~\eqref{eq:SchrodingerEquationBoseHubbardAngular} and \eqref{eq:GeneralStateAngularMomentum}, we readily obtain

 where

-This result gives us a Schr{\"o}dinger equation for the coefficients $ c_{m}(t)$ for disctrete values of $m$ ($m=-N/2, -N/2+1,...N/2$).
-Note that Eq.~\eqref{eq:numerical} [resp. the equivalent Eq.~\eqref{eq:SchrodingerEquationBoseHubbardAngular}] will also be used for the numerical simulation of the system at hand in this paper.
+This result yields a Schr{\"o}dinger equation for the coefficients $ c_{m}(t)$, where $m=-N/2, -N/2+1,...N/2$.
+Note that Eq.~\eqref{eq:numerical} [resp. the equivalent Eq.~\eqref{eq:SchrodingerEquationBoseHubbardAngular}] will also be used for the numerically exact simulation of the system at hand in this work.